 - Care for any Pets – If you decide you want to be long-term house-sitters the owners will prepare you in terms of how to care for their pets, make sure you secure information on the appropriate vet surgery, medication and any special needs for each individual animal.
-It is an equal responsibility on your part to make sure that you find out all the important information related to your pet responsibilities.
+It is an equal responsibility on your part to make sure that you find out all the important information and responsibilities of a house sitter.

-For more information about Sam and Petes voluntary work visit their WEBLOG.
+Read about Sam and Pete’s voluntary work visit their WEBLOG.

 For more information on the CHIFCOD charity and their work transforming communities watch this VIDEO.